johna-lee/striker-project/README.md

 [comment]: <> (Insert PowerBI load table screenshot)

 The Analysis
-Although data has been extracted, loaded, transformed, and ready for analysis, my job of finding a striker is just beginning!
+Although data has been extracted, loaded, transformed, and ready for analysis, my job of finding an attacker is just beginning!
 The following bullet points highlight each stage of my analysis and the thought process behind it.
-Since I am used to pivot table formats, I chose a matrix table for my initial visualization.
+Since I am familiar with pivot table formats, I chose a matrix table for my initial visualization.

     - Player and Age - The first fields added to the matrix were "player" and a filter on age.